U.S. Naval Academy Class of '67

 I ask all of you to consider making all your USNA charitable gifts over

-the next two years through the Class project’s various components.
+the next year and a half through the Class project’s various components.

-I would like to see all do your maximum and strongly consider being or becoming an
+I would like to see all donate your maximum while strongly considering staying

 We alumni need to do our part in ensuring that USNA remains the premier